King’s Scout award

-Complete six activities, two from each topic area.
+Complete a total of six activities, two from each topic area.
 Click here to view the ICV list

-If you have the Chief Scout’s Platinum Award you only need to complete four activities, and if you have the Chief Scout’s Diamond Award you only need to complete two.
-These should be different from the ones already completed for the other awards.
+If you have the Chief Scout’s Platinum Award you will have already completed two activities and if you also have the Chief Scout’s Diamond Award, you will have completed two more.
+All six activities should be different.

-- Complete the 5 Queen’s Scout Award Challenges
+♦ Complete the 5 King’s Scout Award Challenges

 Take up a skill for 6 or 12* months, and show progress and lasting interest.
 The skill can be an existing interest or something entirely new.